-Party: Tim Vollmer, Phil Davey, Damian O’Connor, Ian Wallace, Julian van Wel, Steve Hony – photos
+Party: Tim Vollmer, Phil Davey, Damian O’Connor, Ian Wallace, Julian van Wel, Steve Hony

-Despite being only a few hours walk from Katoomba, and about an hour off one of the busiest tourist bushwalks in the Blue Mountains, Cedar Creek is an incredible spot that has been barely touched by man.
+Despite being only a few hours walk from Katoomba, and about an hour off one of the busiest tourist bushwalks in the Blue Mountains, Cedar Creek is an incredible spot that has been barely touched by people.
 Just south of the Ruined Castle, it cuts a deep, cliff-lined gorge all the way to the Coxs River.
 Best of all, it contains crystal clear water and an absolutely spectacular camp cave, making it a perfect spot for an overnight bludge walk.

 I’d been down there several times, and walked a good way down it, so when the old man crew was looking for a spot to go it seemed perfect.
 (I think the main selling point was that it had water, after a very dry previous trip over Mt Solitary, which I try not to speak of…)

 Down in the creek there was plenty of time for exploration, with the whole area full of lush green growth and the sound of water bubbling over small cascades.
-The camp site itself had plenty of wood and we settled in for a very nice night of nice wine and extremely gourmet cooking (except for mine).
+The camp site itself had plenty of wood and we settled in for a very nice night of wine and extremely gourmet cooking (except for mine).

 Ian hit the jackpot, pulling several $2 coins out of the dirt near the fire, but other than that the camp site was pretty clean.

 In the morning the crumbling sand in the cave was dappled with streams of light cutting through the trees, making for a beautiful view without even needing to leave the sleeping bag.